How do I get to the Village Hall, Police Department, Public Works & Water Departments and Fire Department?

 What happens if my water is shut-off for none payment?

 The Village first sends out a 10-day warning notice to anyone that has not paid their water bill by the due date.
 If there is no response to the 10-day notice shortly after that time frame expires the Public Works Department will post a 24-hour shut off notice on the properties front door.
 Once the 24-hour notice is posted only cash or money orders can be accepted as payment.
-If water service is terminated an additional $50.00 turn on fee would be required to restore service during normal work hours and during off hours or if over-time is required the turn on fee becomes $75.00.
+If water service is terminated an additional $50.00 turn on fee would be required to restore service during normal work hours.
 The entire late bill and turn on fee must be paid prior to restoration of water services.
 Once the Village Clerks office is closed no water payments will be accepted and no water will be turned back on.

 What do I do about my water account if I am moving in or out of the Village?